bcgov-nr/action-test-and-analyse/README.md

     # Sonar project token
     # Available from sonarcloud.io or your organization administrator
     # BCGov i.e. https://github.com/BCDevOps/devops-requests/issues/new/choose
+    # Provide an unpopulated token for pre-setup, section will be skipped
     sonar_project_token:
       description: ${{ secrets.SONAR_TOKEN }}